 The board of directors of the Four Seasons Community Association heard details of the Two Rivers development proposal on Thursday, but did not take a formal stance on the plan.

-The board met for about an hour with officials from Koch Homes at the Anne Arundel County Board of Education, and saw a nearly identical presentation as the one provided to residents of Piney Orchard last week.
+The board met for about an hour with officials from Koch Homes at the Anne Arundel County Board of Education, and saw a nearly identical presentation as the one

 The Two Rivers development calls for 2,060 homes at the southern end of Odenton and Gambrills.
 Developers have also proposed building a new elementary school to the south of the Waugh Chapel Towne Centre, and proposed extending Evergreen Road to connect with Strawberry Lake Way.

 Four Seasons residents asked few questions and did not raise any concerns.
 Board president Steve Richard said the board was eager to speak with members of other adjacent communities, including Piney Orchard and the Forks of the Patuxent area.

 "We want to hear what other groups are thinking," he said.